Syslog777/psak/README.md

 ### Introduction
-PSAK is a project that targets a very specific audience.
+PSAK is a project that targets a very specific audience

 PSAK must be developed with inexperience in mind while maintaining functional dynamics.
 In other words, it should be operable by a "script kiddie" with strong reading comprehension, while a seasoned pen-tester should not become frustrated with overly limited options.
 However, it is not meant to fully replace original tools such as "nmap" or "metasploit".
 Such a project is beyond the scope of the tasks at hand.